 The stairs are 2 feet wide and 6 feet high.
 At the top there are traces of another passage off to the right, however the stairs are blocked at the top.
 The exact nature of this staircase and where it leads should be investigated.

-Armed with the appropriate page, a site inspection shows that the hole Doc and Keith climbed through has been bricked in and now forgotten.
+Armed with the appropriate page, a site inspection shows that the hole through which Doc and Keith climbed has been bricked in.
+The hidden staircase is now forgotten to present day archaeologists.

 If the stairs lead anywhere, it is likely that they end up in this room Doc called it North Tank.
 North tank today is only accessible from the terrace above, via an opening at the top and a tall ladder, as this picture shows.